Bipartite causal inference with interference, time series data, and a random network: Additional study information

 \subsection{Results under alternative definition of exposure}

 As discussed in Supplement \ref{appendix:data availability}, the HMS categorizes smoke exposure as no exposure, light, medium, or high exposure.
 In our analysis of \cref{sec:real-data}, we considered an area at a given time period as exposed if the HMS classification was light or higher, and unexposed otherwise.
 Here, we evaluate the sensitivity of our conclusions when an area is considered exposed under medium or high smoke exposure, and unexposed under no smoke exposure or light smoke.
-Under this definition, out of the 1003 total number of days, San Francisco was exposed during 39 days, the East Bay during 40 days, and San Jose during 37 days.
+Under this definition, out of the 1003 total number of days, San Francisco was exposed during 39 days, the East Bay during 40 days, and San Jose during 37 days. {The number of days with carryover exposure is 16 in all three areas.}

 \cref{supp_tab:real-data-medium-smoke} shows the causal effect estimates under this alternative specification of exposure.
-We find that all estimates are negative, indicating that smoke exposure leads to a reduction in bikeshare hours for all three regions.
-Therefore, these results agree with the ones in \cref{real-data-table}.
-The effect estimates when categorizing a time period as exposed under medium or high smoke (\cref{supp_tab:real-data-medium-smoke}) are similar or larger in magnitude compared to the effect estimates when categorizing a time period as exposed under light, medium or high smoke (\cref{real-data-table}).
-Since, here, a time period is classified as exposed under heavier smoke conditions, we believe that this comparison might be because heavier smoke affects bikeshare hours more heavily than lighter smoke exposure.
-However, these effect estimates are not statistically significant.
-We believe that this is largely because of the small number of matches (ranging from 24 to 36), that is partially explained by the small number of days with medium or high smoke exposure.
+We focus on the immediate effect first.
+We find that estimates are either negative or very close to zero, indicating that, if smoke exposure has an effect, it leads to a reduction in bikeshare hours.
+The effect estimates here, where a time period is defined as exposed under medium or high smoke and unexposed otherwise, are similar or larger in magnitude compared to the effect estimates reported in \cref{real-data-table}, where a time period is defined as exposed under light, medium or high smoke and unexposed otherwise.
+Since, here, a time period is classified as exposed under heavier smoke conditions, we believe that this comparison might be because heavier smoke has a larger impact on bikeshare hours compared to lighter smoke exposure.
+However, the effect estimates in \cref{supp_tab:real-data-medium-smoke} are not statistically significant.
+We believe that this is largely because of the small number of matches (ranging from 23 to 35), that is partially explained by the small number of days with medium or high smoke exposure.

+For the analysis of the carryover there are at most 15 matched time periods with carryover exposure.
+As a result, there is insufficient statistical support to draw meaningful conclusions when categorizing medium and heavy smoke as exposed.

 A similar analysis that considers time periods to be exposed under heavy smoke exposure only would not be feasible in our data set.
 That is because the number of days with heavy smoke thickness was small across our time window.
 Specifically, in the three areas there are approximately 17 days of heavy exposure, 22 days of medium exposure, 70 days of light exposure, and more than 800 days of no exposure.
 Therefore, analyzing this exposure as categorical would be largely infeasible.